MikroElektronika/mikrosdk_click_v2/clicks/audioamp9/README.md

 err_t audioamp9_set_gain_level ( audioamp9_t *ctx, uint8_t gain_level );
 ```

-## Example Description

-> This example demonstrates the use of the AudioAmp 9 Click board by
- changing the gain level.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver and performs default configuration putting AudioAmp 9 Click
  into Gain 1 mode with unmuted output.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */